gemesa/phantom-pass/docs/src/18-virtual-machine-instruction.md

-# Virtual machine (instruction based)
+# Virtual machine (instruction-based)

-An LLVM pass that replaces arithmetic instructions with calls to a VM dispatcher.
-Instead of executing `add`, `sub`, `mul`, etc. directly, the pass converts them into `__vm_dispatch(opcode, a, b)` calls (a switch-based interpreter that runs the operation at runtime).
+An LLVM pass that replaces arithmetic instructions with calls to a register-based VM.
+Instead of executing `add`, `sub`, `mul`, etc. directly, operands are stored into a global register file, then `__vm_dispatch(opcode, dst, src0, src1)` executes the operation and writes the result back to a destination register.
+This means that before calling `__vm_dispatch`, the inputs must be copied into the `src0` and `src1` registers, and the result must be read from the `dst` register.

-This is a simplified, instruction-level approach.
+This is a simplified, instruction-level approach (this is why we call it "instruction-based").
 Commercial tools usually virtualize entire functions or regions and hide control flow inside the VM.
 Here, we only virtualize individual operations while keeping branches and loops native.

 Known limitations:
 - significantly increased code size